AgentEra/Agently-Daily-News-Collector/README.md

 ### Step 3: Start

 Because this project is a Python project, you need to install Python first.
-You can find installation instruction on [Python offical website](https://www.python.org/).
+You can find installation instruction on [Python official website](https://www.python.org/).

 At the first time to run this project, you should use this command in shell to download and install dependency packages: